Asif-Iqbal-Bhatti/Madelung-potential/README.md

-# Madelung potential
+# Madelung Potential Calculator

-A simple script to calculate the Madelung potential (MP)
+A Python script for computing the Madelung potential (MP).

-Created on: 01/03/2020
+Created: 01/03/2020

-USAGE: python3 argv.sys[0]
+Usage: python3 argv.sys[0]

-It will read the CONTCAR automatically.
-Supply the partial charge to the last column of the CONTCAR file.
+The script automatically reads the CONTCAR file and requires the partial charge to be provided in the last column of the CONTCAR file.

-NB: NO warranty guaranteed whatsoever, not even implied.
-The script reads CONTCAR file and compute the Madelung potential.
-It is better to read the final position after the relaxation and associated charges.
+Disclaimer: This script comes with absolutely no warranty, neither explicit nor implied.
+It operates by reading the CONTCAR file and computing the Madelung potential.
+It is strongly recommended to utilize the final atomic positions post-relaxation, along with associated charges.

-This simple script assumes the charges with atomic charges on the atom.
-In real cases, it can be approximated with charges obtained from the DFT code such as Mulliken charge or Bader charge analysis.
-The charges can be appended to the last column in the CONTCAR file and the script can be modified to read the charges on each atom and calculate the MP.
+This straightforward script assumes atomic charges for each atom.
+In practical scenarios, these charges can be approximated using charge analysis methods from DFT codes such as Mulliken charge or Bader charge analysis.
+By appending the charges to the last column in the CONTCAR file, the script can be adapted to read these charges for each atom and calculate the MP accordingly.